gildor2/UEViewer/readme.txt

 Changes
 ~~~~~~~
+12.03.2011
+- implemented Enslaved PS3 support

+11.03.2011
+- updated support for the March 2011 UDK

+24.02.2011
+- fixed compatibility with some Bulletstorm animations
+- animation exporter will warn user about requirement of the psax format when needed

+09.02.2011
+- implemented UE1 and UE2 sound support

 06.02.2011
 - implemented Singularity StaticMesh support
+- implemented UE3 audio (SoundNodeWave) export, activated with "-sounds" option

 05.02.2011
 - added switches to override compression method of the fully compressed packages: